-Luca Oberti, described by the press as “one of the finest harpsichord talents in Europe” is one of the most highly acclaimed young musicians of today, both in the world of solo and chamber music and in the opera house.
+Luca Oberti, described by the press as “one of the finest harpsichord talents in Europe” is one of the most highly acclaimed musicians of today, both in the world of solo and chamber music and in the opera house.

-This led him to begin a thriving concert career at a very young age, performing regularly with orchestras and soloists such as Les Musiciens du Louvre, Les Talens Lyriques, Il Pomo d’oro, Les Ambassadeurs and Mozarteum Orchestra Salzburg, Enrico Onofori, Stefano Montanari, Amandine Beyer, Véronique Gens, and Max Emanuel Cenčić, in the most important concert halls of Europe including Konzerthaus Wien, Concertgebouw Amsterdam, Alte Oper Frankfurt, Konzerthaus Berlin and Mozarteum Salzburg, among others.
+This led him to begin a thriving concert career at a very young age, performing regularly with orchestras and soloists such as Les Musiciens du Louvre, Les Talens Lyriques, Il Pomo d’oro, La Venexiana, Les Ambassadeurs, Mozarteum Orchestra Salzburg, Enrico Onofri, Stefano Montanari, Amandine Beyer, Véronique Gens, and Max Emanuel Cenčić, in the most important concert halls of Europe including Teatro alla Scala, Musikverein Wien, Concertgebouw Amsterdam, Alte Oper Frankfurt, Konzerthaus Berlin and Mozarteum Salzburg, among others.

-His first solo CD, devoted to the harpsichord works of L. Marchand and LN Clérambault, published by Stradivarius in September 2015, is gaining unanimous acclaim of both audiences and critics.
-Luca Oberti also recorded for Naïve, Glossa and Enchiriadis, as well as for the main European television and radio stations (BBC, ORF, RAI, Mezzo, Arte, among others).
+He recorded two solo CDs, the first devoted to the harpsichord works of L. Marchand and L.N.
+Clérambault, (Stradivarius, September 2015), nominated for the “Preis der Deutschen Schallplattenkritik”, and the second dedicated to J.S.
+Bach’s virtual Italian journey (Arcana, January 2018), awarded with five stars by the German magazine “Fono Forum”.
+Luca Oberti also recorded for Warner, Erato, Glossa and Enchiriadis, as well as for the main European television and radio stations (BBC, ORF, RAI, Mezzo, Arte, among others).